-This no-bake bar cookie has been a favorite at my house for years and years.
+This no-bake bar cookie has been a favorite for years and years.
 There are many similar recipes floating around, but this one is the best.

 This easy pie is a showstopper.
 Its ingredients include cream cheese, cocoa powder, heavy cream, and a baked pie crust.

 Just five ingredients and a microwave oven (oh, and a pan and spoon) are all you need to make a fabulous creamy fudge.
 Think about adding other ingredients, like nuts, chopped candy bars, or different types of chocolate to make infinite variations.